TristanWebber/garage_monitor/arduino/README.md

 ## The main file

 Reiterating that the primary purpose of this subproject is to use an Arduino framework to hide a lot of the implementation detail, the `main.cpp` file will be kept minimal and should clearly describe what we want the code to do.
-Recall that the `setup()` and `loop()` functions are the entry point for a project using the Arduino framework.
+Recall that the `setup()` and `loop()` functions are the entry points for a project using the Arduino framework.
 In the setup, it is logical to place the functions we only need to call once, and in the loop it is logical to group the things we want to occur repeatedly.

 In pseudocode, the `main` file will do something like this: